 Kabuli pulao

-December 17, 2021 • Category: Whole Grain/Bulgur/Rice, Main Dish, Poultry
+December 17, 2021 • Category: Main Dish, Whole Grain/Bulgur/Rice, Poultry

 I am a big fan of Persian cuisine with their refined pilafs and stews but I was always curious about the cuisine of their neighbor, Afghanistan, of which I knew nothing.
 The opportunity came up one day in Dallas, when an Afghani restaurant opened up not far from where I lived.
 I ordered this Kabuli Pulao, and liked the addition of carrot sticks and raisins and the subtle sweetness it gave the dish.